Absement

 In kinematics, absement (or absition) is a measure of sustained displacement of an object from its initial position, i.e. a measure of how far away and for how long.
 The word absement is a portmanteau of the words absence and displacement.
-Similarly, absition is a portmanteau of the words absence and position.
+Similarly, its synonym absition is a portmanteau of the words absence and position.

 Absement changes as an object remains displaced and stays constant as the object resides at the initial position.
 It is the first time-integral of the displacement (i.e. absement is the area under a displacement vs. time graph), so the displacement is the rate of change (first time-derivative) of the absement.
 The dimension of absement is length multiplied by time.
 Its SI unit is meter second (m·s), which corresponds to an object having been displaced by 1 meter for 1 second.
 This is not to be confused with a meter per second (m/s), a unit of velocity, the time-derivative of position.

 For example, opening the gate of a gate valve (of rectangular cross section) by 1 mm for 10 seconds yields the same absement of 10 mm·s as opening it by 5 mm for 2 seconds.
 The amount of water having flowed through it is linearly proportional to the absement of the gate, so it is also the same in both cases.